Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 $79927-inch 5K IPS monitor with LuxPixel anti-glare, 96W USB-C PD, 99% DCI-P3, and Calman Verified color accuracy at $200 less than the BenQ MA270S.

 Color accuracy is professional-grade: 99% DCI-P3, 100% sRGB, ΔE≤2, Calman Verified — this is a factory-calibrated panel with measurements printed on the included calibration report.
-DisplayHDR 600 certification puts peak brightness at 600 nits, matching the Apple Studio Display's sustained output and beating the BenQ MA270S's 500 nits.
+ASUS certifies the panel to VESA DisplayHDR 500, putting peak brightness around 500 nits — on par with the BenQ MA270S and below the Apple Studio Display's 600-nit sustained output.

-The LuxPixel anti-glare finish sits between glossy (BenQ's Nano Gloss) and matte: it reduces glare without the haze of traditional matte coatings, maintaining color fidelity closer to a glossy panel.
-Matte coatings scatter ambient light and can make text appear slightly grainy; glossy panels make colors pop and render text razor-sharp — which is why Mac users often prefer glossy despite the glare trade-off.
+The LuxPixel AGLR (anti-glare, low-reflection) finish sits between glossy (BenQ's Nano Gloss) and traditional matte: it reduces glare without the haze of standard matte coatings, maintaining color fidelity closer to a glossy panel.
+Traditional matte coatings scatter ambient light and can make text appear slightly grainy; glossy panels produce more vivid colors and sharper text rendering — which is why Mac users often prefer glossy despite the glare trade-off.
+The LuxPixel AGLR finish is a practical middle ground.
 The built-in KVM switch allows keyboard/mouse sharing between the Mac Mini and a second computer via a single USB-C connection.

 Where it misses: No Thunderbolt 4 — it uses USB-C (with DisplayPort Alt Mode), which means no daisy-chaining and slower data throughput than TB4.
 No Mac-native brightness sync like BenQ's iKeyboard.
 Refresh rate is 60Hz.